click2cloud-ashwin/Documentation/installation-guides/Centaurus_dashboard_deployment_with_Kube_up.md

-# Setup a multi-node Arktos cluster using Ubuntu or custom image on GCE
+# Setup a Centaurus cluster(using kube-up) and Centaurus dashboard on GCE

 This document outlines the steps to deploy arktos cluster on GCE from remote workstation machine.
 User will need to run following steps on workstation machine (the recommended instance size should be atleast ```16 CPU and 32GB RAM``` and the storage size should be ```150GB``` or more)